UWF Postal Services operates a full-service U.S. Post Office in the University Commons (Bldg. 22).

 Comment Forms are available in the UWF Post Office lobby.
 Please use these forms to provide input about the service you receive and suggestions for improvement.
 All comments will be reviewed for appropriate action.

-If you need assistance, please call us at the appropriate telephone number indicated below.
+If you need assistance, please call us at the appropriate telephone number found on our complete BAS Staff List (PDF).

 U.S. Postal Service and Mail Collection Schedule